President, Contra Costa College

 • engages with students and supports student development activities;

-• demonstrates effectiveness and commitment to diversity, equity, inclusion, and equal employment opportunity; and
+• demonstrates effectiveness and commitment to diversity, equity, inclusion, and equal employment opportunity;

 • has successfully led an institution of higher education through the integrated planning and accreditation processes.